Why an Annual Training Plan Makes the Difference Between Making & Missing Goals - Coach Tip Tuesday

 Apple PodcastsSpotifyBuzzsproutiHeart RadioiHeart RadioPocketCasts

 When considering training, athletes often think about their workouts.
+In fact, workouts are probably the thing that athletes think about most.
 They might consider how long or how far they’ll go in a workout, what intensity they’ll execute the workout at, and/or what intervals to plan in a given workout.
-However, individual workouts are only one piece of the puzzle that athletes need to solve in order to be able to successfully reach their goals.
+However, individual workouts are only one piece of the larger puzzle that athletes need to solve in order to be able to successfully reach their goals.

 Over my years as a coach, I’ve come to appreciate that one of the most significant things I do for athletes is think about their training in the long-term.
-Left to their own devices, athletes - whether they are self-coached or whether they are working with a coach - often get very caught up with what is “right in front of them” training-wise and focus on the short-term.
-Simply put: Athletes get hyper-focused on what they are doing right now and don’t often consider the long-term forecast, including how what they do now impacts what they will be able to do later.
+Left to their own devices, athletes - whether they are self-coached or even if they are working with a coach - often get very caught up with what is “right in front of them” training-wise, and they focus on the short-term…and only the short-term.
+Simply put: Athletes get hyper-focused on what they are doing right now and don’t often consider the long-term forecast, including how what they do now absolutely impacts what they will be able to do later.

-While this kind of short-term approach works okay for people who are exercising, athletes who are training for goals and races at which they expect to reach their goals need to deploy a different strategy.
+While this kind of short-term approach works okay for people who are exercising, athletes who are training for goals and races at which they expect to reach their goals need to deploy a different strategy that considers more than what they are doing in the short-term.
 A thoughtful and well-developed Annual Training Plan (ATP) can make the difference between reaching goals and missing them.

 What is an Annual Training Plan?